Image size 1600x900. Swimmer alternating steady and faster lengths in a lap pool.

 Beginner Mixed Swim Workout (1200 yards)

-A 1200 yard beginner mixed swim workout that blends drills and steady endurance work.
+A 1200-yard beginner mixed swim workout for pacing control, all-around technique, and steady endurance.

 1200 yards40 minBeginnerFitnessfreestyle